Markario/googlemusic-hotkeys/README.md

 # NOTICE

-A slightly modified version of stevenla/googlemusic-hotkeys.
+An updated version of c-benko/googlemusic-hotkeys with the following original readme.

 # Google Music Hotkeys